Robust Charging Network Planning for Metropolitan Taxi Fleets: Introduction

 Our planning problem relates to various research streams, ranging from \gls{abk:ev} operations and routing to charging infrastructure design.
 To keep this paper concise, we refer the interested reader to the survey of \cite{shen_optimization_2019} for a general overview on \gls{abk:ev} service operations, to the survey of \cite{kchaou-boujelben_charging_2021} for an overview of charging station location problems, and to the survey of \cite{SchifferSchneiderEtAl2018b} for an overview on electric vehicle routing problems.
 In the following, we focus on the fields of \glspl{abk:frlp} and \glspl{abk:lrpif}, which are most closely related to our planning problem.
 We also discuss approaches that are between the two fields in terms of how the coverage of demand is modelled.

 Seminal papers on \glspl{abk:frlp} have been published by \cite{hodgson_flow-capturing_1990} and \cite{kuby_flow-refueling_2005}.
 They considered vehicles making round-trips between \gls{abk:od} pairs and aggregate these demands into flows which induce charging demand.
 Any charging station placed along such an \gls{abk:od} flow can cover the charging demand.
 They seek the cost-minimal charging station configuration that covers all demand flows.
-Several extensions of the \gls{abk:frlp} have been studied with a particular interest on electric vehicle charging infrastructure design: \cite{KubyLim2007} specified the \gls{abk:frlp} for alternative fuel vehicles, while \cite{wang_locating_2009} introduced a set-covering formulation of the \gls{abk:frlp}, and \cite{upchurch_model_2009} studied a capacitated variant of the problem. \cite{wang_locating_2010} combined an \gls{abk:frlp} with a node-based component to account for intra-city demand. \cite{CaparKubyEtAl2013} and \cite{mirhassani_flexible_2012} proposed alternative problem formulations, which yield significantly improved computational times for exact solutions. \cite{mak_infrastructure_2013-1} focused on network design for battery swapping stations and considered uncertain demand. \cite{hosseini_refueling-station_2015} studied a two-stage planning approach that accounts for stationary and flexible (mobile) charging stations. \cite{wu_stochastic_2017-1} focused on an \gls{abk:frlp} with uncertain vehicle flows, solved by sample-average approximation. \cite{kchaou_boujelben_efficient_2019} modeled uncertain vehicle driving ranges while \cite{hosseini_robust_2021} considered both vehicle driving range and flow volume as uncertain parameters.
-Other approaches focused explicitly on the representation of alternative routes and routing decisions. \cite{kim_deviation-flow_2012} proposed a problem variant that allows a deviation flow so that stations close to the shortest path can cover demand. \cite{li_heuristic_2014} introduced a multi-path model, which considers k-shortest path alternatives for every \gls{abk:od} pair. \cite{yildiz_branch_2016} extended potential detours on paths to cycles and used a path segment modeling approach to propose the first \gls{abk:frlp} with explicit routing decisions that can be solved with a branch-and-price algorithm. \cite{gopfert_branchcut_2019} and \cite{arslan_branch-and-cut_2019} proposed alternative branch-and-cut formulations to solve the \gls{abk:frlp} with routing decisions.
+Several extensions of the \gls{abk:frlp} have been studied with a particular interest on electric vehicle charging infrastructure design: \cite{KubyLim2007} specified the \gls{abk:frlp} for alternative fuel vehicles, while \cite{wang_locating_2009} introduced a set-covering formulation of the \gls{abk:frlp}, and \cite{upchurch_model_2009} studied a capacitated variant of the problem. \cite{wang_locating_2010} combined an \gls{abk:frlp} with a node-based component to account for intra-city demand.

+\cite{capar_arc_2013} and \cite{mirhassani_flexible_2012} proposed alternative problem formulations, which yield significantly improved computational times for exact solutions. \cite{mak_infrastructure_2013-1} focused on network design for battery swapping stations and considered uncertain demand. \cite{hosseini_refueling-station_2015} studied a two-stage planning approach that accounts for stationary and flexible (mobile) charging stations. \cite{wu_stochastic_2017-1} focused on an \gls{abk:frlp} with uncertain vehicle flows, solved by sample-average approximation. \cite{kchaou_boujelben_efficient_2019} modeled uncertain vehicle driving ranges while \cite{hosseini_robust_2021} considered both vehicle driving range and flow volume as uncertain parameters.